 - In the data below the data are essentially onedimensional, but what is the axis we should use? - The direction in which the variance is maximized.

-The variance along the orthogonal direction is small and captures the noise in the data
+The variance along the direction orthogonal to the main direction is small and captures the noise in the data

 Covariance matrix